Development Director Position Announcement: Annapolis, Maryland

 This is a full-time position based in Annapolis.
 Reliable transportation is required.
 Some evening and weekend hours are required.
 The Development Director reports to the Executive Director.

 Send a cover letter, resume and salary range to Kim Coble at firstname.lastname@example.org with Development Director in the subject line.
-Applications are due by 1/31/2020.
+Applications are accepted until the position is filled.

 Maryland LCV & Maryland LCV Ed Fund are Equal Opportunity Employers committed to a diverse, inclusive, and equitable workplace.

 Request for Proposal for a Consultant to Prepare Maryland League of